Callum Davidson: Coaching career

 Davidson was appointed assistant manager of St Johnstone in June 2013, while retaining his registration as a player.
 He did not make any playing appearances in the 2013–14 season, during which St Johnstone won the 2013–14 Scottish Cup.
 Davidson temporarily took charge of the team in March 2014, while manager Tommy Wright was in hospital having a gall bladder operation.
 He was added to the coaching staff of the Scotland national football team during 2017.

 Davidson left St Johnstone in June 2018, when he became a first-team coach at Stoke City.
 Davidson linked up with Gary Rowett, who had been his teammate at Leicester.
 Rowett and Davidson both left Stoke on 8 January 2019.

 In February 2019, Davidson became first-team coach at Dunfermline Athletic.
 He left this position in the summer of 2019, and was then appointed assistant manager of Millwall in October 2019 (again working with Gary Rowett).

 St. Johnstone

 He was appointed manager of St Johnstone in June 2020, succeeding Tommy Wright.
 He won the Scottish League Cup and Scottish Cup double in his first season in charge, beating Livingston and Hibernian in the finals 1–0 respectively.
 The team struggled in 2021–22 and only avoided relegation by winning a play-off against Championship club Inverness.
 They again struggled during the 2022–23 season, and Davidson was sacked in April 2023.

 Queen's Park

 Davidson was appointed head coach of Scottish Championship club Queen's Park on 9 January 2024.
 He was sacked on 15 March 2025 following a 4–0 defeat to Falkirk.

-Ross County

 On 10 September 2025, Davidson was appointed assistant manager of Ross County.
+He then took a similar position at Leicester City in February 2026.